Read and hear answers to some common questions that patients with acromegaly have asked.

-Acromegaly is a hormonal or endocrine disorder that is characterised by enlarged physical features such as a protruding brow, enlarged lips, an exaggerated jawline, and larger than normal hands and feet.
+Acromegaly is a hormonal or endocrine disorder that is characterized by enlarged physical features such as a protruding brow, enlarged lips, an exaggerated jawline, and larger than normal hands and feet.

-Acromegaly is caused by a benign tumour in the pituitary gland, which is a small pea-like structure at the base of the brain.
+Acromegaly is caused by a benign tumor in the pituitary gland, which is a small pea-like structure at the base of the brain.

-The presence of the tumour in the pituitary gland leads to the over production of growth hormone in the body which leads to physical symptoms such as heavy or prominent facial features, hand and feet.
+The presence of the tumor in the pituitary gland leads to the overproduction of growth hormone in the body which leads to physical symptoms such as heavy or prominent facial features, hands and feet.

 Acromegaly is not the same as gigantism.
 These are separate conditions.
 Acromegaly occurs in adults and gigantism occurs in children.

-Worldwide, it has been estimated that there are only around three to six people per million people in the general population newly diagnosed with acromegaly each year.
+In the US, it has been estimated that there are only around 11 people per million people in the general population newly diagnosed with acromegaly each year.

 It is unlikely that other family members will have acromegaly or that it will be passed on to your children.

 Acromegaly can affect eyesight.
-However, problems with vision caused by the benign pituitary tumour pressing on the optic nerve can often be resolved substantially by surgery to remove the tumour.
+However, problems with vision caused by the benign pituitary tumor pressing on the optic nerve can often be resolved substantially by surgery to remove the tumor.

 An endocrinologist usually confirms a diagnosis of acromegaly.
 If you think you could have acromegaly symptoms, please go to your usual doctor who should refer you to an endocrinologist.